TomVer99/FHICT-typst-template/showcase.typ

 At least one author is required, otherwise the cover page will contain an empty white square.

-If any one author does not have an email address, the email address will not be shown on the cover page.
+If any one author does not have an email address, the email addresses will not be shown at all on the cover page.

 #figure(
   ```typst